zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (f: :zeek:type:`file`)

-   Generated each time Bro's script interpreter opens a file.
+   Generated each time Zeek's script interpreter opens a file.
 This event is triggered only for files opened via :zeek:id:`open`, and in particular not for normal log files as created by log writers.